the-codinator/LeetCodeTester/README.md

 Please be as descriptive as necessary, and provide reproduction steps / explanations / code snippets wherever possible

+### Local Project Setup

+Well, it works like any other maven + java project...

+How to compile ?
+Run `make build`

 ## Disclaimer

 I am in no way affiliated to LeetCode.
 I do not have anything to do with <leetcode.com>.
 For all means and purposes,